TheDuckGoesQuark/UnconventionalChess/Source/UnconventionalChess/multiagentchessclient/README.md

 global.localStorage = localStorageMock
 ```

->Note: Keep in mind that if you decide to "eject" before creating `src/setupTests.js`, the resulting `package.json` file won't contain any reference to it, so you should manually create the property `setupTestFrameworkScriptFile` in the configuration for Jest, something like the following:
+>Note: Keep in mind that if you decide to "eject" before creating `src/setupTests.js`, the resulting `package.json` file won't contain any reference to it, so you should manually create the property `setupTestFrameworkScriptFile` in the gameConfiguration for Jest, something like the following:

 >```js
 >"jest": {